BMB-STAT/BMB-STAT5/chapter1.md

 xp: 100
 ```

-In the emodule you have learned that we can use an analysis of variance (ANOVA) to compare several groups to see if at least one of them come from a different population.
+In the emodule you have learned that we can use an analysis of variance (ANOVA) to compare several groups to see if at least one of them comes from a different population.

-To run an ANOVA analysis similarly to t-test the following assumptions need to be satisfied:
+Similar to the t-test,to run an ANOVA analysis the following assumptions need to be satisfied:

 - Data needs to be normally distributed
 - Data should be from independent observations, which means that there is no relationship between the observations in each group or between the groups themselves.